runxiyu/furgit/README.md

 Furgit is a fast implementation of Git in pure Go, extracted from [an internal package of Lindenii Villosa](https://codeberg.org/lindenii/villosa/src/branch/master/villosad/internal/common/git).

-Furgit is in initial development, does not have tagged releases yet, and guarantees that the API will break every now and then.
+Furgit is in initial development, does not have tagged releases yet, and we can guarantees that the API will break every now and then.
 Do not use in production.

-Furgit does not focus on command-line utilities; in particular, it does not intend to replace [upstream git](https://git-scm.com).
+We do not focus on command-line utilities; in particular, Furgit does not intend to replace [upstream git](https://git-scm.com).
 It is intended to be used as a library.

 ## Features